JayWood/the-seo-framework/readme.txt

 **For everyone - About Schema Markup:**
 /
-* TODO New schema markup has been added, this helps Search Engines better understand your website.
+* New schema markup has been added, this helps Search Engines better understand your website.
+* Breadcrumbs have been expanded, to support nested categories and multiple categories.
+Now you can see multiple breadcrumb scripts to help Search Engines better understand your website's structure.
-* TODO Breadcrumbs scripts now also work on WooCommerce products!
+* Breadcrumbs scripts now also work on WooCommerce products!
+* Note: If you use PHP 5.3 or later, the nested scripts provide a more consitent (yet negligible) structure.

 **For everyone - About translations:**
 /